ekrolen/data-512-wildfire-project/README.md

 ### Raw/Input Data Files

-USGS_Wildland_Fire_Combined_Dataset - This data contains the combined polygons and additional fields of matching fires found across 40 datasources.
+USGS_Wildland_Fire_Combined_Dataset - This data is saved above the parent project directory and contains the combined polygons and additional fields of matching fires found across 40 datasources.
 There are six keys which we describe in detail below:
     displayFieldName - Empty value
     gemoetryType - Single value of "esriGeometryPolygon"
     spatialReference - Dictionary of {'wkid': 102008, 'latestWkid': 102008}